joshchngs/swift-package-manager-ios/README.md

 3. Create dummy source file for Dependencies
 4. Override build settings in generated xcodeproj
 5. Add Dependencies.xcodeproj as subproject of the App xcodeproj
+6. Add a dependency (to RxSwift in this example) in Package.swift